VI Rotorblade FAQs

 A. Tests and analyses have indicated that, in practical use, the rotor blades should provide at least 1,000 and up to about 2,000 hours of flight.
 At a modest cruise speed of 65 mph, this equates to between 65,000 and 130,000 miles of flight—that is, around 22 to 44 coast-to-coast fights across the continental U.S.!
 However, actual blade life depends on many factors, encompassing environmental, mechanical, load and rpm, etc. Every flight must be preceded by preflight checks of the blades (and all other systems), and at least every 250 hours an A&P should assess blade condition.

-A. Although the blades can be anodized or painted, VI doesn't recommend these procedures since they tend to make the surface brittle and shorten blade life.
+A. Although the blades can be anodized, this may tend to make the surface brittle and shorten blade life.
 Some builders may choose to apply a coat of Imron to the blades for appearance and to further protect them against weather, corrosion, etc.

 Q. What is the weight for the various blade sizes?

-A. The following figures are the weights for each size with the leading-edge spar in place:
+A. The following figures are the weights for each size of the aluminum blades with the leading-edge spar in place:

 Q. Are the blades available with a twist to improve lift?